eaydin/pgpoolwatch/README.md

 Tested with Python 2.7

-For now, the script assumes that it has access to the pgpool database on localhost with the user pgpool and the database postgres.
+For now, the script assumes that it has access to the pgpool database on `localhost` with the user `pgpool` and the database `postgres`.
 So you should get a successful result from the following command.

 `psql -h localhost -U pgpool -d postgres`

-Also, for now it assumes it has access to the repmgr postgresql databases with username repmgr and database repmgr.
+Also, for now it assumes it has access to the repmgr postgresql databases with username `repmgr` and database `repmgr`.
 It also assumes the repmgr binary is located at `/usr/pgsql-9.6/bin/repmgr`

 These assumptions are hard coded in the script right now, will make them parametric sometime in the future.